wavelab/libwave/README.md

 Building libwave requires CMake 3.2 and a C++11 compiler (tested on GCC 5.4).

+### Installing dependencies
+The basic set of dependencies can be installed with the Ubuntu package manager using the command

+    sudo apt-get install libboost-dev libyaml-cpp-dev libeigen3-dev \
+    build-essential cmake

+For convenience, scripts to install other dependencies on Ubuntu 16.04 are provided in `scripts/install`. **Note**: the scripts are not tested on a wide variety of systems.
+They may be incompatible with other packages installed on your system.

-## Install
+## Install from source

-To build libwave from source (and install some dependencies) run the following script in the terminal, in the directory you wish to contain the `libwave` source directory:

-    curl -L https://git.io/vyKXR > install.bash && bash install.bash

-The above script performs the following tasks:

-    # clone repo with submodules
+Clone the repo with submodules:

     git clone --recursive https://github.com/wavelab/libwave.git

+Install the dependencies required for the modules you want to build, as described above.
+Then build using CMake:

     cd libwave

-    # install dependencies
-    bash scripts/install/install_deps.bash

-    # compile libwave
     mkdir -p build
     cd build
     cmake ..
     make -j8

+By default, all libraries whose dependencies are found will be built.
+Individual libraries can be disabled using CMake options.
+For example,

+    cmake .. -DBUILD_wave_vision=OFF

+will disable building `wave_vision`.

-Install libwave with `make install`.
+Install libwave by running `make install`.
 Alternatively, you can enable the `EXPORT_BUILD` option in CMake, which will make the libwave build directory searchable by CMake without installation.

-**Note**: dependency install scripts targeting Ubuntu 16.04 are provided for convenience, and are not tested on a wide variety of systems.
-They may be incompatible with other packages installed on your system.
-Additional scripts which install GeographicLib, gtsam, and OpenCV 3 are provided in `scripts/install`.

 **Known issue with OpenCV**: `wave_vision` may
 [fail to build](https://github.com/wavelab/libwave/issues/267) if OpenCV 2 is installed in the default system directory on Ubuntu 16.04 (and OpenCV 3 is installed elsewhere).
-The recommended solution is to remove OpenCV 2 via `sudo apt remove libopencv-dev`.
+A workaround is to remove OpenCV 2 via `sudo apt remove libopencv-dev`.